 Medical Expenses are often high for seniors.
 You may claim medical expenses that exceed 3% of income.

 Disability Tax Credit

 If you get to the point where you have a physical or mental impairment that impacts the basic activities of your daily living that is anticipated to last more than twelve consecutive months – you may qualify for the Disability Tax Credit.
 A T2201 form must be certified by medical professional and provided to CRA as part of an application.
 You may be able to claim back as far as ten previous years if that is when the disability occurred.

 |Year||Maximum disability amount|

-Shajani LLP Chartered Professional Accountants have a team of Calgary Accountants, Edmonton Accountants and Red Deer Accountants ready to assist you in your personal tax filings.
+Shajani LLP Chartered Professional Accountants and Advisors have a team of Calgary Accountants, Edmonton Accountants and Red Deer Accountants ready to assist you in your personal tax filings.

 This information is for discussion purposes only and should not be considered professional advice.
 There is no guarantee or warrant of information on this site and it should be noted that rules and laws change regularly.
 You should consult a professional before considering implementing or taking any action based on information on this site.
 Call our team for a consultation before taking any action. ©2022 Shajani LLP.

 Shajani LLP is a CPA Calgary, Edmonton and Red Deer firm and provides Accountant, Bookkeeping, Tax Advice and Tax Planning services.